mrad201/Professional-Practice/README.md

 Where an agency holds an individuals personal information, The individual should be able to request correction of the information, and also evidence that a correction has been made.
 Information must be accurate and up to date.
 Agency should take such steps to make sure information changed modified by the individual can always be viewed as corrected.
 Individual and agency should be informed of steps taken to insure these changes.
 Individual should be informed of the results of the request.

 Two actionable items for this principal would be:
-- [ ] User can request to their information from the agency to modify
+- [ ] User can request to their information from the agency so user can modify or update their information.
-- [ ] User can be informed of results of request made to agency and changes that were made to thier personal information
+- [ ] User can be informed of results of request made to agency and changes that were made to thier personal information.

 # 2. Privacy Policy